Modification of relativistic beam fields under the influence of external conducting and ferromagnetic flat boundaries: Self-fields of a charged cylinder with an elliptical cross section

 \section{Self-fields of a charged cylinder with an elliptical cross section}

-Let consider a bunch of charged particles uniformly distributed with a density $\rho$ within a cylinder of length $L$ and an elliptical cross section.
-The ellipsoid semi-axis in the x-y plane are $a$ and $b$ and the coordinate z-axis is along the bunch axis.
+Let us consider a bunch of charged particles uniformly distributed with a density $\rho$ within a cylinder of length $L$ and an elliptical cross section.
+The ellipsoid semi-axes in the $x-y$ plane are $a$ and $b$ and the coordinate $z$-axis is along the bunch axis.
 Suppose that the bunch is moving along the z-axis with a relativistic velocity $\vec{v}=c\vec{\beta}$.